SCHUNK-SE-Co-KG/schunk_svh_ros_driver/README.md

 ```
 In a sourced terminal, call `rqt` and navigate to `Plugins` -> `Robot Tools` -> `Joint trajectory controller`.
 You can then move individual fingers with sliders.

+## Setup on a Raspberry Pi
+Here's a [step-by-step tutorial](doc/raspberry_pi.md) of how to setup the Schunk SVH ROS driver on a Raspberry Pi 4.